ColinKennedy/vim-textobj-block-party/README.md

     print('Did not break')
 ```

-To delete the next block, you still only have to type `dab`.
+To delete the next block, you type `dab`.

 ```python